 Throughout this series, we will primarily focus on the joint distribution on \((\u, \y)\) induced by the following model: \[ \begin{align} \y &= \fwd(\u) + \noise \newline \u &\sim \priorDens \newline \noise &\sim \Gaussian(0, \covNoise), \end{align} \tag{5}\] where \(\priorDens\) is a prior distribution on the parameter, \(\covNoise\) is the fixed (known) covariance of the additive Gaussian noise, and \(\u\) and \(\noise\) are independent.
 The EnKF methodology we will discuss is particularly well-suited to such additive Gaussian models with known noise covariance, but there has been work on relaxing these restrictions.
 The above model defines a joint distribution \(\joint\) on \((\u,\y)\) via the product of densities \[ p(\u,\y) := p(\y \given \u) \priorDens(\u) = \Gaussian(\y \given \fwd(\u), \covNoise)\priorDens(\u), \tag{6}\] with the posterior density given by Bayes’ theorem \[ \begin{align} \postDens(\u) &:= p(\u \given \yobs) = \frac{1}{\normCst}\Gaussian(\yobs \given \fwd(\u), \covNoise)\priorDens(\u), &&\normCst := \int_{\parSpace} \Gaussian(\yobs \given \fwd(\u), \covNoise)\priorDens(\u) d\u. \end{align} \tag{7}\] We omit the dependence on \(\yobs\) in the notation \(\postDens(\u)\) and \(Z\).

-We seek to draw samples from the posterior distribution \(\u \given \yobs\) under the model Equation 5.
-We can phrase this as the task of sampling the probability distribution with density \[ \postDens(\u) \propto \exp\left\{\misfitPost(\u)\right\}, \tag{8}\] where \[ \misfitPost(\u) := -\log \postDens(\u) = -\log p(\y \given \u) - \log \priorDens(\u) = \frac{1}{2}\lVert \yobs - \fwd(\u)\rVert^2_{\covNoise} - \log \priorDens(\u) + C, \tag{9}\] is the (unnormalized) negative log posterior density, up to an additive constant \(C\) that is independent of \(\u\).
+We seek to draw samples from the posterior distribution \(\u \given \yobs\) under the model in Equation 5.
+We can phrase this as the task of sampling the probability distribution with density \[ \postDens(\u) \propto \exp\left\{\misfitPost(\u)\right\}, \tag{8}\] where \[ \begin{align} \misfitPost(\u) := -\log \postDens(\u) &= -\log p(\y \given \u) - \log \priorDens(\u) \\ &= \frac{1}{2}\lVert \yobs - \fwd(\u)\rVert^2_{\covNoise} - \log \priorDens(\u) + C, \end{align} \tag{9}\] is the (unnormalized) negative log posterior density, up to an additive constant \(C\) that is independent of \(\u\).

 We introduce the notation \(\misfitPost(\u)\) in order to draw a connection with the optimization goals.
-Indeed, note that the log-likelihood term in Equation 9 is precisely the least squares misfit function Equation 1 (up to an additive constant).
-Moreover, if we choose Gaussian prior \(\priorDens(\u) = \Gaussian(\u \given \meanPrior, \covPrior)\), then \(\misfitPost(\u)\) agrees with \(\misfitReg(\u)\) (again, up to an additive constant).
-We will explore certain algorithms that assume the prior is Gaussian, but in general we will allow \(\priorDens\) to be non-Gaussian.
+Indeed, note that the log-likelihood term in Equation 9 is precisely the least squares misfit function from Equation 1 (up to an additive constant).
+Moreover, if we choose a Gaussian prior \(\priorDens(\u) = \Gaussian(\u \given \meanPrior, \covPrior)\), then \(\misfitPost(\u)\) agrees with \(\misfitReg(\u)\) (again, up to an additive constant).
+We will explore certain algorithms that assume the prior is Gaussian, but in general allow \(\priorDens\) to be non-Gaussian.

 1.3 Roadmap

 With the setup and goals established, we will now take steps towards practical algorithms.
 It is important to recognize that the application of EnKF methodology to the optimization and sampling problems will yield approximate algorithms in general.
 The methods will be exact (in a manner which will be made precise) in the linear Gaussian setting, where the forward model \(\fwd\) is linear and the prior \(\priorDens\) is Gaussian.
-The EKI algorithms we consider are derivative-free, suitable for the black-box setting whereby we can only evaluate \(\fwd(\cdot)\) pointwise.
+The EKI algorithms we consider are derivative-free, suitable for the black-box setting where we can only evaluate \(\fwd(\cdot)\) pointwise.
 In typical applications, function evaluations \(\fwd(\cdot)\) may be quite computationally expensive; e.g., they might require numerically solving partial differential equations.
 Another benefit of the EnKF methodology is that they allow for many model evaluations to be performed in parallel.
 These features will become clear as we dive into the methods.
 We start in this post by focusing on the sampling problem; the optimization setting will be explored in future posts.

 2 Joint Gaussian Approximation